7astro7/full_fred/README.md

 expand: search_for_series -> get_tags_for_series_search -> get_related_tags_for_series_search

 ### API Key
 Queries to FRED web service require an API key.
-FRED has [free API keys available with an account](https://research.stlouisfed.org/useraccount/apikey).
+FRED has [free API keys available with an account (also free)](https://research.stlouisfed.org/useraccount/apikey).

 You can tell ```full_fred``` about an api key in 2 secure ways:
 1. fred.api_key_file can be set by passing it to the constructor